adbrei/poem_code/README.md

 It features heavily in Leo Mark’s *Between Silk and Cyanide*.

-For ease of presentation, the poem code implemented here is actually a simplified version of the code used during World War II.
+For ease of presentation, the poem code implemented here is a simplified version of the code used during World
+War II.
 It flattens the en/decryption matrix by fitting the entire message into a single line that has a one-to-one correspondence to each letter in the indicator word.
 This eliminates the need to read down columns of letters.

-###How it works:
+##How it works:

 **The scenario:**